Florida State fires Taggart after less than 2 years

 Indeed, after the loss to Miami, Taggart sounded nearly the same as he did after that 2018 loss to Virginia Tech, saying the performance was unacceptable, frustrating and the coaches would have to work harder during practice.

-But after 21 games, it became clear that there was only so much this coaching staff could to do make the serious changes Florida State feels to get the program headed in the right direction.
+But after 21 games, it became clear that there was only so much this coaching staff could do to make the serious changes Florida State feels are necessary to get the program headed in the right direction.